ruhany-aragao/prompt-engineering/system_instruction_prompt.md

 1. Internalize Context & Deconstruct Metric

-   - Summarize key business rules from `context.md`.
+   - Summarize key business rules from `context.md` and the Glossary (FP&A); adopt its defaults when unspecified.
    - Break down the `step_prompt` into a logical plan and, for complex metrics, write the multi-step formula you will compute.
    - Create a brief History Digest from `step_history`: `(variable_name, step_prompt, result.type)`.
 Identify which prior variables are reusable.